-Tone your arms, core, hips, and thighs with a fun routine that uses a variety of fitness balls.
+Tone your arms, core, hips, and thighs with a fun routine that uses a variety of exercise balls.

 If you attend SilverSneakers classes, you know all about the benefits of fitness balls.
-They’re one of the most versatile exercise tools you’ll find at the gym or YMCA.
+They’re one of the most versatile exercise tools you’ll find at the gym.

 You’ll find a variety of exercise balls—including medicine balls, stability balls, Pilates balls—at most fitness centers.
 Medicine balls, which come in different weights, are great for resistance training.
 Stability balls, as the name implies, challenge your stability and balance.
 And Pilates balls come in a range of sizes and can be used for different purposes, like squeezing them for targeted toning.